 extension & renovation of existing 300yr old house outside crossmaglen, county armagh

-Extensions can be wonderful additions to houses bringing new light and space, new rooms to explore and helping improve energy efficiency.
+Extensions can be wonderful additions to houses bringing new light and space, new rooms to explore and help improve energy efficiency.
 However, before the excitement starts take a step back and consider the project from start to finish.

-In our experience building an extension can be just as challenging as any new build but hopefully we can guide you through some of the finer details.
+In our experience building an extension can be just as challenging as any new build but hopefully, we can guide you through some of the finer details.